 You guys!
-I love the yarn seat cover I made for our sad little bar stool.
-I don’t usually work with yarn and after this project I’m asking myself “Why Not??”
+This easy yarn project make me wonder why I haven’t worked with yarn before!
+I made a yarn seat cover for our sad little bar stool.
 I just can’t stop running my hands over the seat cover.
 It’s sooooo soft.

 Can you look at this photo and not smile?
 The colors are amazing.
 Fuchsia and black are so perfect together.

 We’ve been using the barstool in our workshop but now it’s going to have to move on to bigger and better things.

 I bought the bar stool at my favorite junk shop a long time ago.
 So long ago I can’t remember the price or find the original photo.
 The stool seat is kidney shaped and had a foam and leather cover when I purchased it.
 The seat cover was in horrible condition.
 I pulled it off and threw it away.